MACE-OFF: Transferable Short Range Machine Learning Force Fields for Organic Molecules: Results

 \subsubsection{TorsionNet-500}

-The top panel of Figure~\ref{fig:torsiondrives} summarises the results for the TorsionNet-500 dataset~\cite{rai2022torsionnet}.
+The top panel of Figure~\ref{fig:torsiondrives} summarizes the results for the TorsionNet-500 dataset~\cite{rai2022torsionnet}.
 This dataset contains torsion drives of 500 different molecules, selected to cover a wide range of pharmaceutically relevant chemical space.
-The original data set was reported at the B3LYP/6-31G(d) level of DFT theory.
-For consistency with the SPICE dataset, we recreated the torsion profiles using the DFT setting of SPICE, which is a higher level of theory (SI Section C).
+The original dataset was reported at the B3LYP/6-31G(d) level of DFT theory.
+For consistency with the SPICE dataset, we recreated the torsion profiles using the DFT setting of SPICE, which uses a higher level of theory and basis set ({\bf Section S3}).

 The first panel shows an example of a torsion drive, indicating the complex energy profile that the MACE models are able to capture closely, including geometries far from equilibrium.
-The centre panel shows the mean barrier height error of a number of representative models, comparing the Sage classical empirical force field~\cite{openff-sage}, a semi-empirical quantum mechanical method GFN2-xTB~\cite{bannwarth2019gfn2}, a recent transferable machine learning force field AIMNet-2~\cite{anstine2023aimnet2}, and the three MACE-OFF23 models.
+The center panel shows the mean barrier height error of a number of representative models, comparing the Sage classical empirical force field~\cite{openff-sage}, a semi-empirical quantum mechanical method GFN2-xTB~\cite{bannwarth2019gfn2}, a recent transferable machine learning force field AIMNet2~\cite{anstine2023aimnet2}, and the three MACE-OFF23 models.
 Again, systematic improvements in accuracy with MACE model size are observed, with medium and large models, in particular, achieving errors of around 0.25~kcal/mol compared to the reference method.
-The AIMNet-2 model achieves comparable accuracy to the small MACE-OFF23 model.
+The AIMNet2 model achieves comparable accuracy to the small MACE-OFF23 model.
 A similar conclusion can be drawn from the comparison of the molecular geometries by looking at the root mean squared deviation of the atomic positions averaged over the full torsion scans, as indicated by the top right panel of Figure~\ref{fig:torsiondrives}.
-It shows that MACE-optimised geometries have a deviation of about 0.025~\AA, meaning they are almost indistinguishable from DFT-optimised structures.
-It is important to note that the different models were trained to different levels of DFT, which might also contribute to the observed differences.
+It shows that MACE-optimized geometries have a deviation of about 0.025~\AA, meaning they are almost indistinguishable from DFT-optimized structures.
+It is important to note that the other models were trained to different levels of DFT, which might also contribute to the observed differences~\cite{behara2024}.